gretor0231/UNM-mobile-app/README.md

 Sent messages and stickers to other people.

-1/06/2019 Android version so far, I have not finished debug of IOS version yet.(By the way, I need a Macbook )
+1/06/2019 Final version in the others file.

 *****************************************************************************************